elonguepee/devOpsCheatSheets/ansible/ansible-cheatsheet.md

 - Roles can be in a roles directory in the directory as the playbook calling them.
 - Roles can also be added into a common roles directory on the system /etc/ansible/roles.
 The path to this directory can also be set in the /etc/ansible/ansible.cfg with the roles_path variable.

+### Facts
+Information about a target machine collected by ansible such as distribution, fqdn, etc.

+### Configuration files
+The default configuration file is in /etc/ansible/ansible.cfg, but custom ones can be specified in other directories.
+The configuration file can also be specified in the environment variable ANSIBLE_CONFIG.
+The order of priority of ansible configurations are as follows:
+1. Ansible configuration environment variables.
+2. An ansible.cfg file in the directory that ansible is being run in.
+3. The .ansible.cfg file in the users home directory
+4. The default /etc/ansible/ansible.cfg file.

+Each one of these files don't need to have all values.
+They only need to have the parameters that need to be overwritten.

 ### ansible-galaxy
 A tool that helps manage/generate ansible roles.
 An example of creating a new role:
 ```bash